 Thought its ending is a bit anticlimactic, The Birds is nonetheless one of the greatest studies in slow building suspense, escalation, and dread, pitting ordinary people against a terrible threat they once considered harmless.

-Interesting and inventive take on the slasher movie; this mock-doc, though clearly on a shoe-string budget, does a great job at both scares and laughs, explaining the facets of the genre with unsettling and hilarious results.
+Behind the Mask is an interesting and inventive take on the slasher movie, its mock-doc format, though clearly on a shoe-string budget, does a great job at both scares and laughs, explaining the facets of the genre with unsettling and hilarious results.

-A bittersweet story of second chances and fresh starts; beautifully realized, and with a nice 'artistic' undertone, this film (about a gay man coming out in old age and his son trying to deal with the repercussions (as well as his own loneliness)) is touching and deep without dipping into melodrama.
+A bittersweet story of second chances and fresh starts, Beginners is beautifully realized, and with its fantastic sense of direction, this film (about a gay man coming out in old age and his son trying to deal with the repercussions (as well as his own loneliness)) is touching and deep without dipping into melodrama.

 The Coen Brothers, although known for many masterpieces, shine in Barton Fink, a beautifully-shot, off-kilter tale of writer's block and deception that excels on the shoulders of its talented cast (as well as an incredibly smart script full of twists).